openanalytics/rkekule/README.md

 # rkekule

-`rkekule` is a wrapper of the JavaScript library [Kekule.js](http://partridgejiang.github.io/Kekule.js/)
+`rkekule` is an R wrapper of the JavaScript library [Kekule.js](http://partridgejiang.github.io/Kekule.js/)

 ## Installation